azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

       ```

       <b>Example 1: </b> Remove 'Contributor' and 'Owner' roles that have permanent assignment at subscription level.
-This command runs in an interactive fashion so that you get an opportunity to verify the accounts being removed.
+This command runs in an interactive manner so that you get an opportunity to verify the accounts being removed.
 All the specified role with permanent access will get removed except your access.

       ```PowerShell
       Set-AzSKPIMConfiguration -RemovePermanentAssignments `